osuprg/hospital-world/README.md

 #### Running:

 * Write a new node to take in the custom global plan and send it to move_base one node at a time (action server)
+* Pick centroid of node for nav point

 #### Science!: